-There are two forms of fungal decay, Brown rots and White rots.
+There are two forms of fungal decay: Brown (dry) rots and White (wet) rots.

-Brown rots feed on the celluloseand hemi cellulose content of thewood cell structure, resulting in a cuboidal surface forming on the timbers.
+- Brown rots feed on the cellulose and hemicellulose content of the wood cell structure, resulting in a cuboidal surface forming on the timbers.

-Dry rot Serpulala crymansis considered the most serious form of fungal decay to affect a building.
-It can spread unseen behind, over and through masonry to infect and affect the structural integrity of largersections of timber within a building.
-To effectively eradicate dry rot requires a specialist CSRT qualified timber surveyor, who understand the nature of the fungus, the growth patterns and environmental requirements for the fungus to become established.
+Dry rot Serpulala crymansis is considered the most severe form of fungal decay to affect a building.
+It can spread unseen behind, over and through masonry to infect and affect the structural integrity of larger timber sections within a building.
+To effectively eradicate dry rot requires a specialist CSRT-qualified timber surveyor, who understands the nature of the fungus, the growth patterns and the environmental requirements for the fungus to become established.

-There are hundreds of wet rot species, the most common found in buildings being cellar fungus Coniophera puteanait has the potential to cause substantial structural damage to timbers but tends to be more localised to the moisture source than dry rot.
+There are hundreds of wet rot species, the most commonly found in buildings being cellar fungus Coniophera puteanait which has the potential to cause substantial structural damage to timbers.
+It tends to be more localised to the moisture source than dry rot.

-Timbers affected by wet rot have a high moisture content, which is normally being from a building defect, allowing a readily available source of moisture ie plumbing defect, or timbers being in direct contact with damp masonry or in an unventilated void, resulting in high levels of condensation forming.
+Timbers affected by wet rot have a high moisture content, which is normally from a building defect, allowing a readily available source of moisture i.e. a plumbing defect, or timbers being in direct contact with damp masonry or in an unventilated void, resulting in high levels of condensation forming.

 Our surveyors and technicians are highly qualified and experienced in identifying dry and wet rot fungi growth.

-Fungal decay only occurs in the wood with a moisture content of 20%+ Finding the source of dampness, eliminating the ingress of moisture and promoting drying is most important and always necessary.
+Fungal decay only occurs in wood with a moisture content of 20% and over.
+Finding the source of dampness, eliminating moisture ingress, and promoting drying is most important and always necessary.

-Outbreaks of fungal decay always start in a similar way, the mature fruiting bodies of wood destroying fungi that develop during an attack and produce millions of microscopic spores, which are widely dispersed by air currents.
-Where they fall on untreated damp wood and germinate by pushing out a hollow tube called hypha into the damp timber, which grows and branches to develop a mass of threads called mycelium.
+Outbreaks of fungal decay always start similarly: the mature fruiting bodies of wood-destroying fungi that develop during an attack produce millions of microscopic spores widely dispersed by air currents.
+Where they fall on untreated damp wood, they germinate by pushing out a hollow tube called hypha into the damp timber, which grows and branches to develop a mass of threads called mycelium.

-The mycelium develops inside the timber and breaks down the wood for food, the wood may darken in colour and develop a Characteristic cracked appearance, some wet rots may result in bleaching of the wood (White rots) eventually, the wood loses its strength and in some situations, may become dangerously unsafe.
+The mycelium develops inside the timber and breaks down the wood for food.
+The wood may darken in colour and develop a characteristic cracked appearance, and some wet rots may bleach the wood (white rots).
+Eventually, the wood loses its strength and, in some situations, may become dangerously unsafe.

 The main differences between dry rot and wet rot are the degree of development of mycelium on the wood surface and the ability of the fungus to spread into other timbers via adjacent masonry.
-It is important that the two types of decay are correctly identified, since they require different treatments.
+The two types of decay must be correctly identified since they require different treatments.

-Patterns and providing specifications to correctly eradicate the infection.
+Patterns and providing specifications to eradicate the infection correctly.